-2012-2013 Physics Courses
+2013-2014 Physics Courses

 “Love the machine, hate the factory.”
 That’s a central motto of steampunk, the literary, social, and fashion movement that re-imagines the Victorian era as a time of creative technology and personal independence.
 But if you’re going to love the machine—really love it—then you need to know how it works.
 In this class, our gears aren’t just glued on; and our airships really fly.
-We will use vintage sources to learn about the science and technology of the time (topics include optics, mechanical advantage, energy sources, and buoyancy), and then use that knowledge to create wonderful things of our own devising.
+We will use vintage sources to learn about the science and technology of the time (topics include optics, mechanical advantage, energy sources, and buoyancy) and then use that knowledge to create wonderful inventions of our own devising.
 Appropriate attire will be de rigueur on certain class days, but fake British accents should be checked at the door.

-Electromagnetism and Light (With Calculus)
+Electromagnetism and Light (Calculus-Based General Physics)

 This course covers topics in classical physics.
 We begin by discussing fields—specifically, the electric field.
 What causes it?
 What does it look like?
 What does it do?
 We then use our knowledge of electric fields to understand current flow and simple circuits.
 From there, we discuss magnets and magnetic fields.
 Again, we’ll cover how magnetic fields are formed, what they look like, and what they do.
 After talking about electricity and magnetism separately, we will bring them together—electromagnetism—and see how they relate to light.
-We’ll talk about light from both a macroscopic and microscopic point of view, as well as optical devices such as cameras, microscopes, telescopes, and the eye.
+We’ll talk about light from both macroscopic and microscopic points of view, as well as optical devices such as cameras, microscopes, telescopes, and the eye.
 Emphasis will be on mathematical problem solving, as well as on conceptual understanding.
 A weekly laboratory session will also be conducted.
-An optional course-within-a-course, preparing students for the MCAT, will be available for pre-med students and will count as part of their conference work.
-Students must have completed Classical Mechanics (With Calculus).
+An optional course-within-a-course, preparing students for the MCAT, will be available for premed students and will count as part of their conference work.
+Students must have completed Classical Mechanics (Calculus-Based General Physics) or equivalent.